 Reducing white point on iPad and iPhone

-This helps to filter out blue light on iPad.
+This helps to filter out blue light on iPad and iPhone.
 It can be enabled in display accommodations and then the color accommodations menu.
 I have a color intensity about 1/3 down the line and the hue at 100%.
+Color filters can also be enabled by Android phones.

 Microsoft Office backgrounds